-260 Miraflores Drive: ARC 24-009

-3/11/2024: Updated Letter of Intent
+260 Miraflores Drive: ARC 24-009 4/08/2024: Updated Letter of Intent

 We are seeking ARCOM approval for a new 2-story single family residence at 260 Miraflores Drive.
-It will be a 5,727 SF home with four bedrooms, five full baths, and one half bath.
+It will be a 5,675 SF home with four bedrooms, five full baths, and one half bath.
 We propose a new pool with spa, a new landscape, and new hardscape on what is currently an empty lot.

-Based on the recommendations of the Commission at the 1/24 ARCOM Hearing, we have revised the house and landscape to be a more sensitive and appropriate addition to the neighborhood.
-The house has been reimagined as an Anglo-Caribbean revival style home set within a palm-shaded garden.
+Based on the recommendations of the Commission at the 3/27/24 ARCOM Hearing, we have revised the house to further reduce the size and scale of the home and bring it into harmony with its neighbors.
+It remains an Anglo-Caribbean revival style home set within a palm-shaded garden.
 The house is well-screened by both existing vegetation and a tall hedge proposed for the entire perimeter.
 The only opening is for the driveway, which offers a privileged view into the front yard.
 Your eye is drawn into the Motor Court which is paved with native coquina stone set within a grass grid.
 The centerpiece is the columned entry portico which invites you into the house.
 Regularly spaced double-hung windows with traditional mullions and louvered shutters are symmetrically arranged around the portico.
 The subservient masses of the attached garage and family wing will be largely screened from view by vegetation and by the central mass of the house.
 The exterior is all hand-troweled stucco surmounting a stone water table.
-The house is capped by a cedar hipped roof.
-Its eaves are detailed with carved brackets that help modulate the rhythm of the façade.
-In addition to the eave detailing, the house is enriched by woodwork like traditional Chippendale panels, corbels supporting box windows, and profiled casing at all openings.
+The house is capped by a hipped cedar roof.
+Its eaves are detailed with rafter tails that help modulate the rhythm of the façade.

 Like its immediate neighbors to the north, east, west, and south, 260 Miraflores will be a 2-story residence.
-The size will be similar in scale to the new home at 247 Miraflores and the primary massing has formal symmetry like the nearby residence at 254 Tangier.
-The mullioned windows with shutters will fit in with the majority of windows on this block.
+The size of the two-story massing is similar to that of its immediate neighbor to the west.
+The mullioned windows with operable shutters will fit in with the majority of windows on this block.
 The cedar roof brings texture and warmth, opting for a middle spot between the tile and asphalt roofs found elsewhere on the block.
-Flared eaves help ease the roofline to better fit in with the shallow-sloped roofs nearby.
-Like most of the homes on the block, the roof is hipped.
-Ours possesses a shallow rear gable punctuated by an oval window in the tympanum.
+Like most of the homes on the block, the roof has a shallow slope.
+A gable in the rear allows for a cathedral ceiling in the Master Bedroom.
 While the sides are well-screened, they still carry the language of the front façade.